 Rhodiola : what exactly is it (and why is it called an “adaptogen”)?

-Rhodiola (most often Rhodiola rosea ) is a plant of cold climates whose rhizome/root adaptogenic plants : the idea is not to "stimulate" in one direction, but to promote better adaptation to various stressors (lack of sleep, cognitive overload, emotional stress, exertion).
+Rhodiola (most often Rhodiola rosea ) is a plant of cold climates whose rhizome/root is primarily used.
+In phytology, it is classified among adaptogenic plants : the idea is not to "stimulate" in one direction, but to promote better adaptation to various stressors (lack of sleep, cognitive overload, emotional stress, exertion).

 Key active ingredients: rosavins and salidroside (important to know for smart buying)